 One of the greatest joys in my life is coming across almost ineffable wonder.
 I take pleasure in the good and the bad, sure, but there are wonders in this world.
 There is art that transcends our petty categories of “good” and “bad.”
 Things I find difficult or even impossible to evaluate because they fill me with awe.
-The merely competent rarely contains wonders.
-Most merely competent art rarely contains wonders because it often sensibly makes do with what it can accomplish with the resources it has and the ambition or fervor to try anyway.
+The merely competent rarely contains wonders because it often sensibly makes do with what it can accomplish with the resources it has.
+It lacks the ambition or fervor to try anyway.
 Most art that is widely considered bad contains one or maybe two such wonders.
 Then there is Wolf Guy: Enraged Lycanthrope (1975).
+It is made of wonders.

 Wolf Guy is a film adaptation of the two-volume manga, Wolf Guy: The Origin (1971), written by Hirai Kazumasa with art by Hisashi Sakaguchi.
 The manga is itself an outgrowth of Kazumasa’s 1969 short story, “Vice School.”
 Kazumasa really felt wolf guy and over the next three decades his short story expanded into young wolf guy and adult wolf guy stories, novellas, manga and two film adaptations, Toho’s Horror of the Wolf (1973) and Toei’s Wolf Guy: Enraged Lycanthrope.
 Wolf Guy: The Origin concerns an American-Japanese middle school student, Akami Inugami, who is a werewolf.
 Akami transforms into a very groovy werewolf who reminds me of Wendy Pini’s wolf-riding elves in his personal wolf style.
 (Elfquest’s Wolfriders didn’t mount up till 1978).